Aladin147/ZinApp/docs/REFACTORING_PROGRESS.md

 4. **Missing Page Transitions**
    - Custom page transitions were removed during refactoring
    - Need to implement new page transitions in the theme system

+5. **Rewards Hub Integration**
+   - The new dashboard-style Rewards Hub needs to be fully integrated with the backend
+   - Need to implement proper data fetching and state management for rewards features

+6. **Achievement System**
+   - The achievement system needs to be fully implemented
+   - Need to create a comprehensive achievement tracking system